 Credit Revenue Bond Program.
 The State may issue credit revenue bonds secured by a statutory gross pledge of the State's withholding tax receipts to fund its capital projects.
 These receipts will be paid into segregated pledged accounts from which the trustee for the credit revenue bonds will withdraw amounts to be set aside for debt service on the credit revenue bonds.
 Withholding tax revenues withdrawn to be set aside for debt service on the credit revenue bonds will not be available to pay debt service on general obligation bonds.
 Amounts in the segregated pledged accounts in excess of the amounts withdrawn for debt service will be swept daily into other accounts of the State, free of the credit revenue bond lien and available for all purposes of the General Fund, including payment of debt service on the State's general obligation bonds.
 The credit revenue bonds will have no claim on any other revenues of the State and will not be subject to acceleration.
-The credit revenue bonds may be issued for any purpose for which general obligation bonds are authorized, including refunding bonds, and, if issued, would be in lieu of general obligation bonds.
+The credit revenue bonds may be issued for any purpose for which general obligation bonds.
 Credit revenue bonds will be authorized in the same manner as general obligation bonds, and accounted for within the State's General Fund.
 The credit revenue bonds will be treated as general obligation bonds for purposes of the State bond cap, and therefore do not represent an avenue for additional bond issuance.
-Issuance of credit revenue bonds is subject to an additional bonds test requiring a debt service coverage ratio of three times.
-As of February 1, 2025, no credit revenue bonds have been issued and the State has no current plans to issue such bonds.
+Issuance of credit revenue bonds is subject to an additional bond issuance such as of February 1, 2025, no credit revenue bonds have been issued and the State has no current plans to issue such bonds.